cohere-ai/cohere-python/docs/source/cohere.rst

 .. code:: python

     from cohere import AsyncClient
-    async with AsyncClient() as co:  # using 'async with' closes any sessions automatically await co.generate("Hello, my name is", max_tokens=10)
+    async with AsyncClient() as co:  # using 'async with' runs check_api_key and closes any sessions automatically await co.generate("Hello, my name is", max_tokens=10)